mathieu-benoit/acm-workshop/content/gke-cluster/allow-gke.md

   namespace: config-control
 EOF
 ```
+{{% notice note %}}

-_Note: here we are enabling the GCP services APIs from the Org Admin, it allows more control and governance over which GCP services APIs the Platform Admin could use or not.
-If you want to give more autonomy to the Platform Admin, you could grant the `serviceusage.serviceUsageAdmin` role to the associated service account._
+We are enabling the GCP services APIs from the Org Admin, it allows more control and governance over which GCP services APIs the Platform Admin could use or not.
+If you want to give more autonomy to the Platform Admin, you could grant the `serviceusage.serviceUsageAdmin` role to the associated service account.
+{{% /notice %}}

+Apply and deploy all these Kubernetes manifests:
 {{< tabs groupId="commit">}}
 {{% tab name="git commit" %}}
+Let's deploy them via a GitOps approach:
 ```Bash
 cd ~/$WORKSHOP_ORG_DIR_NAME/
 git add .